DarkSnakeGang/GoogleSnakeModLoader/README.md

 2) Click this link to install the userscript and then confirm it.<br>
 [INSTALL](https://github.com/DarkSnakeGang/GoogleSnakeModLoader/raw/main/googlesnakemodloader-dev.user.js)

 3) Play Google Snake (mod will run automatically).
-Search snake should work, but fbx is recommended.
+Search snake should work, but the [fbx](https://www.google.com/fbx?fbx=snake_arcade) page is recommended.